-In last week's Gospel lesson, we read about the first two times that Jesus appeared to the apostles after He rose from the dead.
-The first time when Thomas was not present, and the second time to show doubting Thomas the wounds in His hands, feet, and side.
+In last week's Gospel reading, you heard about the first two times that Jesus appeared to the apostles after He rose from the dead.
+The first time, when Thomas was not present, and the second time to show doubting Thomas the wounds in His hands, feet, and side.

-This week, we read of the third appearance of Christ.
+This week, we read of the third appearance of Jesus.
 The disciples were most likely overjoyed at having seen their Lord risen from the dead, but they still did not understand what they were supposed to do now.
-They had left Jerusalem and had gone back to Galilee.
+They had left Jerusalem and had gone back to Galilee, as Jesus had instructed them to do.
 Faced with the bewildering events of Christ's death and resurrection, Peter and the boys go back to that which is familiar to them.
 They went fishing.